dkause/meet/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Then** the app should display visual representations such as charts and tables for the events data
 &nbsp;&nbsp;&nbsp;&nbsp;**And** the user should have the ability to interact with and customize the visualizations

-## Why ServerLess for  🥩 Meet

-- scalable
-We start with very few users
-- cost effective
-no permanent server cost
-- industry standard
-good practise to use
-- easy to deploy
-I can focus on Code, no server configuration or maintanance needed

 ## Flowdiagram